schollz/gojot/README.md

 ...allows you to **Sync**, **Decrypt**, **Edit**, **Encrypt**, and **Sync** a document.

+Ok.
 But, really, **SDEES** is just a fancy wrapper for `vim`/`nano`/`emacs` that allows you to make time-stamped entries to an encrypted document (like a notebook or journal) while keeping the entire document synchronized remotely.

+The remote computer is used only for file storage and does not require any server-side code.
 Edits are stored individually and can be merged easily, so you can edit your document offline on multiple computers without worrying about losing data or overwriting.

 This program grew out of constant utilization of `gpg`, `rsync`, and `vim`/`nano`/`emacs`: